ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt_hgss-pokemarts/pt_hgss-pokemarts.md

 The first three commands change the original pointer to the new one in the synthetic overlay, then the Mart is opened like normal with `SpMartScreen 0`, and with the last three commands the original pointer is restored.
 Only 3 bytes are changed instead of 4 since RAM offsets always start with 02.
 Again the pointers are written in little endian, so `0x023C8100` will look like `00 81 3C 02` in the RAM.
 You can save the script and test the game now.
 Note that in Platinum the pointer will have to be changed back to `0x20EB978` instead.
-This is what my full script 19 looks like, I assigned it to a NPC which will show the new Pokè Mart when talked to:
+This is what my full Script 19 looks like, I assigned it to a NPC which will show the new Pokè Mart when talked to:

 ![](resources/pokemart_script1.PNG)